IBM-Cloud/vpc-tutorials/vpc-cockroachdb-mzr/readme.md

     `resource_group`: name of your resource group you will be creating the resources under (must exist prior to usage).

-    `ssh_keys`: Your existing ssh key(s) name for in region access to VSIs after creation
+    `ssh_keys`: Your existing ssh key(s) name for in region access to VSIs after creation, you must create at least one if you do not already have them.

     Example version: